timescale/timescaledb-toolkit/Readme.md

 ## 🖥 Try It Out ##

-The extension comes pre-installed on all [Timescale Forge](https://console.forge.timescale.com/) instances, and also on our full-featured [`timescale/timescaledb-ha` docker image](https://hub.docker.com/r/timescale/timescaledb-ha).
+The extension comes pre-installed on all [Timescale Cloud](https://console.cloud.timescale.com/) instances, and also on our full-featured [`timescale/timescaledb-ha` docker image](https://hub.docker.com/r/timescale/timescaledb-ha).

-We also provide nightly builds as a docker images in `timescaledev/timescaledb-toolkit:nightly`.

 All versions of the extension contain experimental features in the `toolkit_experimental`, schema see [our docs section on experimental features](/docs/README.md#tag-notes) for more details.